Finding bright regions with ndimage¶

 import matplotlib.pyplot as plt from scipy import ndimage import sunpy.map from sunpy.data.sample import AIA_193_IMAGE

 First we make a mask, which tells us which regions are bright.
 We choose the criterion that the data should be at least 10% of the maximum value.
 Pixels with intensity values greater than this are included in the mask, while all other pixels are excluded.

 Mask is a

-boolean array.
+bool array.
 It can be used to modify the original map object

 without modifying the data.
 Once this mask attribute is set, we can plot the